 Fixes of Google Play Services keeps stopping

-As the exact cause of the error is not known, it has therefore many fixes.
+Google Play Services keep stopping is one of the most common Android Phone issues.
+As the exact cause of the error is not known, it has therefore had many fixes.
 You will need to apply all these fixes one by one until your problem is resolved.
-We will discuss 9 fixes in this tutorial.
+We will discuss nine fixes in this tutorial.

 Restart Your Phone

-If you’re having trouble with Google Play Services, simply turn off your android phone and on again.
+If you’re having trouble with Google Play Services, simply turn off your Android phone and turn it on again.
 Turn off the device and wait at least five minutes before turning it back on.
 Switching off your phone or tablet will fix the Google Play Services error.